BorhanTheAnalyst/Excel-Coffee-Orders-Dashboard-Project/README.md

 ---

 ## How to Use
-1. Download the coffeeOrders_Project.xlsx Excel file from the repository.
+1. Download the <a href="https://github.com/BorhanTheAnalyst/Excel-Coffee-Orders-Dashboard-Project/blob/main/coffeeOrders_Project.xlsx">coffeeOrders_Project.xlsx</a> Excel file from the repository.
 2. Open the file in Microsoft Excel (2016 or later for full functionality).
 3. Interact with the dashboard:
    - Use the **Timeline** to filter sales by date.